rogerpadilla/prouter/README.md

 ### Routing

-In client-side apps, routing refers to the definition of end points (Paths) to an application and how it responds to URL changes.
+In client-side apps, routing refers to the declaration of end points (paths) to an application and how it responds to URL changes.

-A router in prouter is essentially a series of handlers.
+The Router component of prouter is essentially a collection of helpers which operates on a series of handlers.
 A handler is created in the following way `Router.use(path, callback)`, where `Router` is the singleton instance provided by prouter, `path` is a path on the app, and `activate` is the function (callback) to be executed when the path is matched.
 Handler's callback has access to the request object (req), therefore it can make changes to the request.